jellyfin/jellyfin.org/docs/general/installation/truenas.md

 sidebar_position: 7
 ---

-Jellyfin can easily be installed on [TrueNAS SCALE](https://www.truenas.com/truenas-scale/) (version 23.10 or more recent) via the **Community** train application.
+Jellyfin can easily be installed on [TrueNAS SCALE](https://www.truenas.com/truenas-scale/) (version 23.10 or newer) via the **Community** train application.
 Consider reviewing the [TrueNAS Apps tutorial](https://www.truenas.com/docs/scale/scaletutorials/apps/) if you have not previously configured applications on your system.

 TrueNAS SCALE makes installing Jellyfin easy, but you must use the Jellyfin web portal to configure accounts and manage libraries.